heini208/fault_detector_spot/documentation/System_Design.md

 The primary frames used for defining orientation offsets are:

 * **`body` frame:** This frame is attached to the robot's chassis, moving and rotating with it.
 It is highly intuitive for manual control, as an operator can easily visualize "forward" or "left" relative to the robot's physical orientation.
-However, it is less for repeatable sequences; if the robot is facing a different direction on a subsequent run, a "move forward" command will send the arm in a completely different world direction.
+However, it is less suitable for repeatable sequences; if the robot is facing a different direction on a subsequent run, a "move forward" command will send the arm in a completely different world direction.
 * **`odom` frame:** This is another standard Spot frame, which is fixed to the world at the robot's startup location.
 It provides session-specific repeatability, as all movements are relative to a consistent world orientation for as long as the robot remains powered on.
 This is useful for temporary setups, such as a trade show demonstration, where the environment is consistent for a single session.